paulkarpenko/us-code-ui/uscode/title-20-education/chapter-056-american-indian-alaska-native-and-native-hawaiian-culture-and-art-development.md

 **(c) Management of grants**

-(1) Any organization or institution which is the recipient of a grant made under subsection (a) of this section shall establish a governing board to manage and control the program with respect to which such grant is made.
+(1) Any organization or institution which is the recipient of a grant made under subsection (a) shall establish a governing board to manage and control the program with respect to which such grant is made.

 (2) For any grants made with respect to Native Hawaiian art and culture, the members of the governing board which is required to be established under paragraph (1) shall—